vanderbilt-redcap/survey_queue_field_validation_api_v0.1/README.md

 curl_close($ch);
 ```

-The above code snippet will pull all the project survey queue for the specified project ID or system field validation information as long as the provided API token is valid.
+The above code snippet will pull all the project survey queue info for the specified project ID or system field validation information as long as the provided API token is valid.
 In the event that there are no survey instruments activated in the survey queue for the specified project, an empty json array will be returned.

 ## Survey Queue Output